-From the internet user1(18.104.22.168) which is a windows box, let’s go ahead and test the HTTP access.
+From the internet host which is a Windows machine, let’s go ahead and test the HTTP access.
 As you can see we are able to access the HTTP server just fine with the pfSense public IP.

 And if you look into the IP address on the body of the site you know that it is our private IP address that we have assigned for the HTTP web server.

 To validate whether traffic is allowed or not using port-forwarding let’s check the logs on the firewall.
-However, it is not allowed by default.
+However, logs are not enabled by default.

-When you added this NAT rule, there was another rule that was automatically added by the pfSense firewall on the WAN side.
+When you added this port forward rule, there was another rule that was automatically added by the pfSense firewall on the WAN side. which basically permits the traffic from the internet to a specific port (80) on the WAN side.